-The Board of Trustees City of Atlanta, Georgia Firefighters' Pension Plan:
+The Board of Trustees City of Atlanta, Georgia Police Officers' Pension Plan:

-We have audited the accompanying financial statements of the City of Atlanta, Georgia Firefighters' Pension Plan (the "Plan") as of June 30, 2011 and 2010 and for the years then ended.
+We have audited the accompanying statements of plan net assets of the City of Atlanta, Georgia Police Officers' Pension Plan (the "Plan") as of June 30, 2011 and 2010 and the related statement of changes in plan net assets for the years then ended.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.